Our verdict

 Nike-Flex-Run-21_44.jpg

-The Nike Flex Series can often divide users, especially those who want to train in them regularly.
-Being less minimal than alternatives, the Flex Run 2021 looks set to be a good middle-ground for users who would often avoid this shoe.
+The Nike Flex Series can often divide runners, especially those who want to train in them regularly.
+Being less minimal than alternatives, the Flex Run 2021 just might hit the gold spot with those who shy away from minimalist shoes.

 Who the shoe is for

-The Nike Flex Run 2021 is a neutral running shoe that’s going to appeal to anyone who dislikes spending large amounts of money on running shoes but still wants a comfy, flexy shoe for shorter runs.
+The Nike Flex Run 2021 is a neutral running shoe that I believe is going to appeal to anyone who dislikes spending large amounts of money on running shoes but still wants a comfy, flexy shoe for shorter runs.

 It’s also a super-versatile shoe that can be worn casually too.